michaliskambi/ntfs-cp-recursive/README.md

 ## Notes

 * You should run it as `root`, as NTFS tools need direct access to disk devices.
 That's why I show `sudo` in examples above.

+* The process is quite slow (definitely much slower than using a mounted partition).
+Use `--exclude` to omit subdirectories and files that are not interesting.

 * Note that we pass `--force` underneath to ntfs-3g tools, to deal with dirty disks (the purpose of this tool is to be used on badly damaged disks).